bajamircea/cpp-play/src/cpp_util_lib/unique_handle.md

 - `is_valid` allows multiple "invalid" values
 - uses `static_assert` to make sure the traits meet the more speciffic concept
-- This approach is useful to avoid to disambiguate, if we're convinced that there are truly multiple "invalid" values (e.g. that a C API that returns `NULL` will not return `INVALID_HANDLE_VALUE` as a valid handle)
+- This approach works if we're convinced that there are truly multiple "invalid" values (e.g. that a C API that returns `NULL` will not return `INVALID_HANDLE_VALUE` as a valid handle).
+E.g. useful to have a vector/array of `HANDLE`s that are passed to `::WaitForMultipleObjects`, agnostic of the precise invalid value.

 ```cpp
 // e.g. also in a winlib namespace: